COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Grades

-All grades will be released on TritonED.
+All grades will be released on Canvas.
 We will try to send out automated alerts if we do not receive a submission and/or if it fails to be processed, but ultimately it is your responsibility to check your grades and get in touch if any are missing or you think there is a problem.

 ### Assignment Regrades